tbenade/wercker-devcenter/source/articles/deployment/heroku.md

 ## Supported Languages and Services

 Wercker currently supports Node.js, Python and Ruby.
 In terms of services like databases and queues, wercker has support for Postgres, MySQL, MongoDB, RabbitMQ, and Redis.
-See the wercker [devcenter](https://devcenter.wercker.com) on how to specify any of these.
+See the [services section](/articles/services/intro.html) on how to specify any of these.

 ## Removing the add-on